To content

 • Intelligent systems

-• Algorithms and complexity
+• Algorithms and Complexity

 Is a Master's degree worthwhile?

 Below is an sample curriculum with its different modules.
-You can find further study plans here.

-Studienplan © K. Lenschen/TU Dortmund
+© K. Lenschen / TU Dortmund

 The basic modules introduce a research area.
 You must complete three basic modules from at least two of the research areas.
 Specialization modules introduce you to current research topics.